Google's smartphone and Ambani partnership hits supply chain obstacles | ExBulletin

 Google and Reliance representatives didn’t reply to emails asking for comment.

-People said the meeting between the Reliance and Google teams didn’t reach a final decision on hardware specifications until late last week, just two weeks before Ambani’s planned announcement.
-The lack of critical components such as displays and chipsets, which takes longer than usual to procure, creates uncertainty in hardware choice decisions.

-Due to the shortage of China, which manufactures and supplies parts for almost every smartphone on the planet, the time to obtain such materials has doubled from the previous 30 to 45 days to about 60 to 75 days.
-People said they did.
+Until late last week, people said the meeting between the Reliance and Google teams, just two weeks before Ambanis planned to announce, failed to make the final decision on the hardware specs.
+Due to the lack of critical components such as displays and chipsets, procurement takes longer than usual, creating uncertainty in hardware choice decisions.
+The time to obtain such materials has doubled from the previous 30-45 days to about 60-75 days.
+People have said China’s shortage of manufacturing and supplying components for almost every smartphone on the planet.

 According to a contract manufacturer in India discussing the assembly of Reliance-Google devices, the price of microprocessors in smartphone battery chargers has almost doubled from 5 cents to 9 cents in a few months. ..
 Display prices have risen 40%, and getting a bulk chipset allocation has proven to be very difficult, he said.